thefrogsociety/sql-8week-analytics/Case Study #4 - Data Bank/README.md

 ORDER BY customer_id, month;
 ```

-##### Answer
-The closing balance is the maximum running balance recorded for each customer within each month.

----

 #### 3. Minimum, average and maximum values of the running balance for each customer

 ```sql